ibm-cloud-docs/assistant/dialog-actions.md

 When you define the programmatic call, you choose one of the following types:

 - **client**: Defines a programmatic call in a standardized format that your external client application can use to perform the programmatic call or function, and return the result to the dialog.
+This type of call basically tells the dialog to pause here and let the client application go do something.
+The program that the client application runs can be anything that you choose.
+Just be sure to specify the call name and parameter details, as well as the error message variable name, according to the JSON formatting rules that is outlined below.
 - **server**: Calls an {{site.data.keyword.openwhisk_short}} action directly, and returns the result to the dialog.

     Currently, you can call a {{site.data.keyword.openwhisk_short}} action from {{site.data.keyword.conversationshort}} instances that are hosted in the US South or Germany regions.